Losing travelers to online booking sites? Here are our tips to keep customers coming back.

 Offer rich business content

-TMCs need to ensure they can offer relevant and additional content beyond standard fare offerings, delivering the same richness and depth of descriptions and imagery as the business traveler sees elsewhere.
+TMCs need to ensure they can offer relevant and additional content beyond standard fare offerings, delivering the same richness and depth of descriptions and imagery that business travelers see elsewhere.

 Our guide to staying profitable in a fast-changing market dives further into how your TMC can manage content choice more profitably - get your free copy here.